gokhanercan/engman/src/spring/readme.md

 # Modules
 ## 1. Core (/core Submodule)
 This is the kernel/domain layer of the project.
 We keep it abstracted away from technology as much as possible.
+Notice that its pom.xml file has no dependencies.
+We will be able to distribute its kernel independently.

 ## 2. Hilla Tech (/hilla Submodule)
 Hilla is an integrated full-stack Java/JS stack.
 This will be Engman's primary tech implementation.